mjcastner/rezo_agwe/README.md

 # Rezo Agwe
-A second screen experience for Cyberpunk 2077 focusing on mapping and player stats
+A second screen experience for Cyberpunk 2077 focusing on mapping and player stats.

+## How does it work?
+The "mod" component is a LUA script that hooks into the game engine and outputs the player's location and core stats to a newline-delimited JSON file.
+This happens once per second, which is chatty enough to create a nice animated map, but slow enough to not impact the game tick / performance.

+The "server" component reads this NDJSON output using [DuckDB](https://duckdb.org/) and renders insights / data in a [FastAPI](https://fastapi.tiangolo.com/) application.
+This has been tested with north of 500k events / 60 hours of playtime and *should* scale to millions of events, but you may want to clear out the mod root directory (where PosLogger/init.lua lives) of NDJSON files if you notice it slowing down too much over time.

 ## Pages / features